Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

 - Identification of specific environmental signs

-Among them, environmental and obstacle detection is the most important and difficult process in visual information processing.
+Environmental and obstacle detection is one of the most important and challenging processes in visual information processing.

-Edge extraction is a commonly used method in visual information processing.
+Edge extraction is a common technique used in visual information processing.

-To this end, a method of image edge extraction based on computational intelligence is proposed, such as neural network-based methods and methods using fuzzy inference rules.
-In particular, Professor Bezdek J.C recently comprehensively discussed the meaning of using fuzzy logic inference for image edge extraction.
+Therefore, an image edge extraction method based on computational intelligence is proposed, such as neural network-based methods and fuzzy inference rule-based methods.
+Recently, Professor Bezdek J.C has extensively discussed the significance of using fuzzy logic inference for image edge extraction.

-This method is specific to visual navigation, which is to integrate the road knowledge required for the robot to move outdoors, such as highway white line and road edge information, integrate into the fuzzy rule base to improve road recognition efficiency and robustness.
+This method is specifically designed for visual navigation, which involves integrating road knowledge required for the robot to move outdoors, such as highway white line and road edge information, into the fuzzy rule base to enhance road recognition efficiency and robustness.

-With the development of robotics, traditional control theory has exposed shortcomings for the inability to accurately resolve the physical objects of modeling and the ill-conditioned processes with insufficient information.
+With the advancement of robotics, traditional control theory has revealed its limitations in accurately modeling physical objects and handling ill-conditioned processes with inadequate information.

-In recent years, many scholars have proposed various robotic intelligent control systems.
+In recent years, several scholars have proposed various intelligent control systems for robots.
+These include:

 - Fuzzy control